13 Awesome Journaling Techniques, from Free-Writing to Dream Journaling

 There are a lot of journaling techniques out there, and at first glance they can be overwhelming.
-From dream journaling and bullet journaling to free-writing and “worst case scenario journaling” (yes, that’s a thing), it can be tough to know which type is best for you and your goals.
+From dream journaling and bullet journaling to free-writing and “worst case scenario journaling” (yes, that’s a thing), it can be tough to know which type is best for you, your goals, and you overall emotional health.

-From improved mental health to a stronger immune system, there are so many benefits of journaling every day—and there’s truly no right or wrong way to do it, except to not do it at all.
+From improved mental health to a stronger immune system, there are so many benefits of journaling every day (or least having a strong journaling habit)—and there’s truly no right or wrong way to do it, except to not do it at all.
 To help figure out which type is best for you, we broke down the 14 best journaling techniques.
 Here’s what to know about each.

 13 best journaling techniques